Start with Risk: Agents See, Decide, and Act - What Could Go Wrong?

 Governance: No action should violate policy or compliance boundaries.

-Legacy approaches solve the first two, but struggle with the third.
-Agents empowered by MCP gain clarity in reasoning and coordination, but on their own still assume mutual trust.
-That trust is increasingly risky with the proliferation of third-party plugins, shadow IT, and supply-chain attacks.
+Legacy approaches may solve the first two tensions but struggle with the third.
+Agents empowered by MCP gain clarity in reasoning and coordination, but they still assume mutual trust.
+That trust is increasingly risky with the rise of third-party plugins, shadow IT, and supply-chain attacks.

 Where Control Must Become Policy: Data Firewalls Join the Stack

 Just as air traffic control requires secure borders, agentic AI needs a “trust membrane” at every data boundary.
-This is where the AI DataFireWall (AIDF) operates.
+This is where the AI DataFireWall (AliasPath™) operates.

-Where MCP gives you modular reasoning (the control plane), AIDF enforces safe data passage (the data plane).
+Where MCP provides modular reasoning (the control plane), AliasPath™ enforces safe data passage (the data plane).
 They’re linked via telemetry and risk logging.

 Design Patterns: From Web UI to API and Beyond

-At each layer, the enforcement logic is constant—the control surface is continuous.
-This yields audit logs, risk-adaptive action, and provable risk reduction.
+At each layer, the enforcement logic remains constant—the control surface is continuous.
+This yields audit logs, risk-adaptive actions, and provable risk reduction.

 The Control–Trust Continuum

-Any agent stack that takes context from outside and can act outside needs more than architectural discipline, it needs policy enforcement built-in.
-MCP addresses the former; AIDF brings the latter.
+Any agent stack that takes context from outside and can act outwardly needs more than architectural discipline; it needs policy enforcement built-in.
+MCP addresses the former; AliasPath™ brings the latter.

-Most AI exploits - prompt injection, policy drift, cross-agent leakage, arise at the seams.
+Most AI exploits-prompt injection, policy drift, cross-agent leakage-arise at the seams.
 Reduce any one “leg” of the Lethal Trifecta, and the exploit dies.
-That’s why AIDF and MCP are complementary:
+That’s why AliasPath™ and MCP are complementary:

-MCP governs the “grammar” and logic.
-AIDF enforces the “ethics” and boundary constraints.
+MCP governs the “grammar” and logic, while AliasPath™ enforces the “ethics” and boundary constraints.

 Strategic Impact: Trust by Design